 - When the flour is mostly absorbed, knead the dough for about 10 minutes, adding extra flour as needed to keep it from sticking.

 - Wrap the dough in plastic wrap and allow it to rest a minimum of 30 minutes or up to 6 hours.
 If resting longer, place in the fridge and pull it out for the final 30 minutes.
 While the dough is resting, make your filling.

 - Using a glass or cookie cutter that is about 3" across, cut out your ravioli circles.

-- Place just under 2 teaspoons of filling int he middle of each circle.
+- Place just under 2 teaspoons of filling in the middle of each circle.

 - Dip you fingers into a clean bowl of water and moisten the edge around the bottom half of your ravioli.